sourcefuse/loopback4-microservice-catalog/services/bpmn-service/README.md

 ## Overview

 A Loopback Microservice for handling BPMN workflows using engines like (Camunda)[https://camunda.com/products/cloud/].
+NOTE: The microservice currently works with only one workflow definition for a single diagram.

 ### Installation